cloudmesh-community/fa18-523-60/paper/paper.md

 The last step in this specific process it to call the *map_reduce()* function and iterate over the results.
 [@www-mongo-aggregation].

+### Deleting Documents from a Collection

+The deletion of documents with PyMongo is fairly straight forward.
+To do so, one would use the *remove()* method of the PyMongo Collection object [@book-ohiggins].
+Similarly to the reads and updates, specification of documents to be removed is a must.
+For example, removal of the entire document collection wiht a score of 1, one would use the following command:

+`cloudmesh.users.remove({"score":1, safe=True})`

+The *safe* parameter set to "True" ensures the operation was completed [@book-ohiggins].

 ### PyMongo Strengths